A simple regex based exhaustive validator for PIN codes in India

 Why?

 A simple \d{6} approach marks a lot of invalid pincodes as valid.
-Out of the 900000 possible combinations, only approximately 155600 are valid pincodes in India.
+Out of the 900000 possible combinations, only approximately 19000 are valid pincodes in India.
 A simple example is 111111 which is an invalid pincode, but any simple 6 digit-check will pass it as a valid one.
-File a PR to support any other language.

 Source